Measures for a Funeral

 Measures for a Funeral is a 2024 Canadian drama film directed by Sofia Bohdanowicz.
 An expansion of her 2018 short film Veslemøy's Song, the film stars Deragh Campbell as Audrey Benac, a graduate student researching the life and career of classical violinist Kathleen Parlow.

 The cast also includes María Dueñas, Melanie Scheiner, Mary Margaret O'Hara, Yannick Nézet-Séguin, Maxim Gaudette, Eve Duranceau, Eileen Davies, Rosa Johan-Uddoh, Grace Glowicki, Kieran Adams, Anni Spadafora, Fan Wu, Heidi Galvez, Julia Beyer, Darrah Teitel and Aaron Danby in supporting roles.

 In addition to Veslemøy's Song, Campbell previously played Audrey Benac in Bohdanowicz's films Never Eat Alone (2016), MS Slavic 7 (2019), Point and Line to Plane (2020) and A Woman Escapes (2022).

+Release

+Paris-based company Totem Films acquired world sales rights, excluding Canada, to the film in advance of its world premiere in the Toronto International Film Festival’s Centrepiece program.
 The film premiered in the Centrepiece program at the 2024 Toronto International Film Festival.

-Release

-Paris-based Totem Films acquired world sales rights, excluding Canada, to the film in advance of its world premiere in the Toronto International Film Festival’s Centrepiece program.

-Critical Response
+Critical response

-For Collider, Taylor Gates wrote: "Measures for a Funeral is predictably strong in the music department, the score infusing the film with a moody, ominous tone from the get-go.
-Extensive repetitive notes heighten the sense of tension and bring out the horror vibe lurking under the surface of the drama that’s constantly threatening to break free.
-Visually, the film is stunning, too.
-The cinematography is crisp and consistent, defined by clean lines and symmetry that feels fitting for the formal and often stuffy setting it’s capturing.
-The color palette — somehow simultaneously cozy and disconcerting, vivid but dreary — enhances things as well.
-Some of the most intriguing shots give us insight into Audrey’s unwell state of mind, like when she mistakes a coffee spill for a pool of blood.
-On a craft level, Measures for a Funeral is remarkable.
+For Collider, Taylor Gates wrote: "On a craft level, Measures for a Funeral is remarkable.
 The entire film is a concert of sorts, and each shot is like looking at a breathtaking painting."

-At Drink In The Movies, Michael Clawson wrote: "This is a highly cerebral film.
-Exchanges of dialogue have the feel of academic discourse, like when Audrey and a friend sip beer in a London pub and discuss how sound and material objects persist differently through time.
-There’s a separate impulse towards eerier, more ominous terrain, much of which is grounded in Audrey’s grief."
+At Drink In The Movies, Michael Clawson wrote: "Tonally, the movie can seem at odds with itself.
+On one hand, this is a highly cerebral film. [...]
+There’s a separate impulse towards eerier, more ominous terrain, much of which is grounded in Audrey’s grief.
+The integration of these two instincts can be awkward. [...]
+What kept me leaning in was more visual in nature: Bohdanowicz’s precise eye for cloudy European locales, lonely research libraries, and dusky music halls."